mithunprem/toyrobotsimulator/README.md

 # Toy Robot Simulator

 ## About
-The application is a simulation of a toy robot moving on a square tabletop of dimensions 5 units x 5 units.
+This application is a simulation of a toy robot moving on a square tabletop of dimensions 5 units x 5 units.
 The robot is free to roam around the surface of the table, but is prevented from falling to destruction.
 Any movement that would result in the robot falling from the table will be prevented, however further valid movement commands can still be executed.

 ### Steps to use